Tax-Efficient Fund Placement and Asset Location Optimization

 Visualize Optimal Asset Location

-As another example of an optimal asset location, see above.
+See above for another example of optimal asset location.
 Here, the entire portfolio is in one pie graph.
 This is an excellent example of tax-efficient fund placement!

 In this portfolio, 50% of the assets are pre-tax, 40% are in a brokerage account, and 10% are Roth.